coderacheal/To-Do-List/README.md

 Install this project with:

- - A web browser and a stable internet

 ### Usage

-To run the project, execute the following command:
+Because this project uses webpack as a bundler, to run the project, execute the following command:

-- Right click on the index.html file and open with live server
+  <code>npm run start</code>
+- OR

+<code>npm start</code>